 An ERN workshop is usually held once a year in Pretoria.
 This is a one day workshop presented by DASA examiners.
 The Examiners teach the Syllabus, with teaching tips and the build-up from Tiny Tots I to Grade 6.
 The expectations in an exam session are also taught.

-- 50 hours on Pre-Grade and 50 hours on Grade with a DASA examiner, either teaching or observation (Total of 100 hours)
+- A total of 50 hours, 25 hours on Pre-Grade and 25 hours on Grades each with a DASA examiner, either teaching or observation.

 - 200 hours observation with a DASA approved mentor divided into 100 Pre-Grade hours and 100 Grade hours.

-4. Dance the Pre-Grade and Grade Practical Teachers Exam
+4. Preparation for DASA Pre-Grade and Grade Practical Teachers Exam

 In this exam, the teacher is required to demonstrate the exercises for the set syllabi (Pre-Grade) and to answer questions on teaching methods, analysis of steps and detail of placing.
 Understanding of basic anatomy and technique, such as correct stance and use of turnout, are essential.
 The Practical Teachers Exam is usually held in September.